houseofcommonslibrary/cltools/README.md

 # cltools

 A collection of data wrangling tools for statistical researchers.
-This package is principally designed for use by researchers in the House of Commons Library but may be useful to anyone using R for routine data analysis.
+This package is principally designed for use by researchers in the House of Commons Library but may be useful to anyone using R for routine data analysis and statistical reporting.

 The package provides functions for manipulating tabular data stored in dataframes.
 It is desgined to make it easier to perform routine transformations of data that researchers often use, but which can be error prone when done in Excel, especially with larger datasets.
 An experienced R user could accomplish most of these operations directly without much difficulty, but a design goal of this package is to make it easier for researchers to be productive with R at lower levels of expertise.